boot-clj/boot/README.md

 # boot

 Boot is a minimal Clojure program 'bootloader'.
-It reads a specification map from a file `boot.clj` in the current directory and sets up a JVM with Clojure, dependencies, and directories on the classpath and runs a function as specified in this map.
+It reads a configuration map from a `boot.clj` file in the current directory and sets up a JVM with Clojure, dependencies, and directories on the classpath.
+After the JVM is set up it runs a function specified in the configuration.

-This is experimental software and subject to frequent change.
+*This is experimental software and subject to frequent change.*

 ## Boot-based Build Tools